-12.9 The ratings website where hygiene scores for businesses are displayed features over 6,000 food businesses.
+12.10 The ratings website where hygiene scores for businesses are displayed features over 6,000 food businesses.
 As part of the scheme officers issued window stickers for all businesses in the scheme.
-Currently it is not a mandatory requirement for a business to display their hygiene score.
 We continue to support the introduction of legislation requiring the mandatory display of ratings stickers.